johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 ### Arduino to the console
 When this project started in 2008 the microcontroller choice for non-electrical engineers was the [Arduino](http://www.arduino.cc), this microcontroller could be wired up for digital and analog hardware projects and it also included a simple to learn programming environment that could reprogram the operations of the microcontroller.
 The Arduino Uno and Leonardo boards provide a reprogrammable USB chipset that allows tinkerers to control how the Arduino "describes itself" when plugged into a host's USB port.

 We needed to have the Arduino say "I'm a generic gamepad device" when plugged into the Sony PS3.
-After a bit of research one library called UnoJoy stood out for it's simplicity and it's documentation.
+After a bit of research one library called [UnoJoy](https://github.com/AlanChatham/UnoJoy) stood out for it's simplicity and it's documentation.
 The UnoJoy library would allow you to program the Arduino as usual and include a library with methods to connect to a console as well as send button presses, button releases and joystick values.
 The library could be used with either the Arduino Uno or Leonardo.

 *Sidenote: In 2008 prior to having the Arduino Uno or the UnoJoy library, we used two microcontrollers, one Arduino to talk serial to the custom software interface and a second micrcontroller a PicBitwhacker to emulate the generic gamepad to the PS3 console.*

 ### Arduino RS232 Serial Interface

 The Arduino controller was designed to have a RS232 serial interface, this interface would allow any other serial speaking device/hardware to send in a pair of ascii characters to control buttons and joysticks.
 The final prototype implemented a Bluetooth Serial interface so the Arduino controller could be connected wirelessly.

+As the Arduino's Serial port received incoming characters, the input was checked and the controller's button states were updated.
+Two characters were expected, once the 2nd character was received the control loop would verify the button and change the state.

+Example button control statement

+Press down X (cross) button

+		X1

+Release X (cross) button

+		X0

+For analog joysticks which have a value range from 0 to 1023, the input was chopped into 10 choices 0 to 10, mapping the input to the 0 - 1023 option.
+By making this choice the analog input would read  'R0' to move the right joystick all the way to the left.
+Or 'R9' to move the same joystick all the way to the bottom.

 The parts for an Arduino controller